Wild Gremlinz

 Wild Gremlinz is the second studio album by American rapper Nature.
-It was released on May 28, 2002 through Sequence Records.
-Recording sessions took place at Comfort Zone Studios, Soundtrack Studios and SPK Room Lab in New York, and at Heavy Hitter Studios.
+It was released on May 28, 2002, through Sequence Records.
+Recording sessions took place at Comfort Zone Studios, Soundtrack Studios and SPK Room Lab in New York City, and at Heavy Hitter Studios.
 Production was handled by Vin The Chin, Blanco, Wild Gremlinz, Darrell "Digga" Branch, Jay "Waxx" Garfield, Megahertz, SPKilla and The Now And Laters.
 It features guest appearances from Bars, Killz, Young Katz, A-Dog, G.S., Masta and Sabotage.
 The album peaked at number 150 on the Billboard 200, number 21 on the Top R&B/Hip-Hop Albums and number 9 on the Independent Albums chart in the United States.